Low-glycemic index diet: What's behind the claims?

-A glycemic index diet is an eating plan based on how foods affect your blood sugar level.
+A low-glycemic index (low-GI) diet is an eating plan based on how foods affect blood sugar level, also called blood glucose level.

-You might choose to follow the GI diet because you:
+You might choose to follow a low-GI diet because you:

-- Want to lose weight or maintain a healthy weight
+- Want to lose weight or keep a healthy weight

 - Need help planning and eating healthier meals

-- Need help maintaining blood sugar levels as part of a diabetes treatment plan
+- Need help keeping blood sugar levels from going too high or low as part of a diabetes treatment plan

 The glycemic index

-The GI principle was first developed as a strategy for guiding food choices for people with diabetes.
-An international GI database is maintained by Sydney University Glycemic Index Research Services in Sydney, Australia.
-The database contains the results of studies conducted there and at other research facilities around the world.
+The glycemic index is designed to be a food-choice guide for people living with diabetes.
+An international database is run by the Sydney University Glycemic Index Research Service in Sydney, Australia.
+The database shows the results of food studies from around the world.

-A basic overview of carbohydrates, blood sugar and GI values is helpful for understanding glycemic index diets.
+A basic overview of carbohydrates and blood sugar is helpful for understanding low-GI diets.

-Carbohydrates, or carbs, are a type of nutrient in foods.
+Carbohydrates, also called carbs, are a type of nutrient in foods.
 The three basic forms are sugars, starches and fiber.
-When you eat or drink something with carbs, your body breaks down the sugars and starches into a type of sugar called glucose, the main source of energy for cells in your body.
+Your body breaks down the sugars and starches from carbs.
+They end up as a type of sugar called glucose.
+This sugar passes into the bloodstream and is the main source of energy for cells in your body.
 Fiber passes through your body undigested.

-Two main hormones from your pancreas help regulate glucose in your bloodstream.
-The hormone insulin moves glucose from your blood into your cells.
-The hormone glucagon helps release glucose stored in your liver when your blood sugar (blood glucose) level is low.
-This process helps keep your body fueled and ensures a natural balance in blood glucose.
+Two main hormones from the pancreas help control glucose in the bloodstream.
+The hormone insulin moves glucose from the blood into the cells.
+The hormone glucagon helps release glucose stored in the liver when blood sugar levels are low.
+This process helps keep the body fueled and blood sugar in balance.

 - Low GI: 1 to 55